 I hope you found hearing from Wendy as inspiring as I did and having completed TSM myself I can honestly say it has changed my life for the better.

 If you fancy a life changing year, where you will grow in your identity and your understanding of God as your father, where you will have excellent teaching on discovering and using the giftings God has given you… then why not sign up for next year’s TSM ?
-You can do the evening school or the evening and day school option.

-There are currently still places available.
-What’s stopping you?
 Take a step of courage today and you will never look back!